-Seriously, do not be intimidated by the Express’s looks, with its large circular pressure gauge and circular buttons; where in fact, it’s actually a breeze to operate.
+Seriously, do not be intimidated by the Express’s look, with its large circular pressure gauge and circular buttons; where in fact, it’s actually a breeze to operate.
 You remove its water reservoir, pour water into it, put it back in place, and push the power button.
 After that, wait for a “beep” sound— indicating the water is heated to the brewing temperature, which is less than a minute—then take the portafilter, fill it with your coffee grounds, and attach it to the machine.
 Finally, when everything’s in place, you then hit the brew button to create the extraction.

 Whether you want a single or double shot—which can select from a preset or start/stop the extraction manually—the outcome of this extraction is said to be an espresso with a nice mouthfeel and good amount of crema on top.
 While it’s said its best shot may not surpass the best shot of what the #2 Gaggia Classic and #3 Rancilio Silvia may be able to pull, it’s more consistent though, which is exactly why it came out on top.

 As to why this is, many experts have surmised it’s because of the Express’s built-in electronic, PID (which stands for proportional integral derivative) temperature controller.
 What this does is allow water to maintain very closely to the desired brewing temperature.
 Because accurate temperatures make for great-tasting, consistent coffee, that’s why the addition of this controller makes all the difference.

 A PID of course is not limited to the Express, as you can also get it separately, but it will set you back a few hundred dollars while you also need to know how to properly install it in order to make it work.
 But besides the PID, the Express is also outfitted with a built-in grinder, a rare feature in a semi-automatic espresso machine, making dosing coffee hassle free.
-Optionally—and this is highly recommended, as a good, solid grinder is said to be the most important factor to making better espresso— you can also get an external grinder here.
+Optionally—and this is highly recommended, as a good, solid grinder is said to be the most important factor to making better espresso— you can also get at my best coffee grinder reviews.

 Get the Breville Express here